Codename47-cmd/control-center/README.md

 ## ​ Future Improvements

 - More animations for smoother transitions
 - Option to customize quick settings

----

-## ​ License

-This project is open-source under the **MIT License**.
+- Optimize for mobile use